Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     3. We operate servers in the following countries (insert list).
     4. We have no agreements in place with law enforcement agencies to give them access to the data.
-Apart from as stated in the Policy section of this document with regard to threat intelligence we have no agreements in place with other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.
+Apart from as stated in the Policy section of this document with regard to cyber threat intelligence, we have no agreements in place with other public and private parties dealing with security and intelligence, to give them access to the servers and/or to the data.

 1. Consent.
-As described, we do not intentionally share, sell, or rent individual personal information associated with the requestor (i.e. source IP address or any other information that can positively identify the system using our infrastructure) with anyone without your permission.
-To grant permission please contact us via our support page (insert link).
+As described, we do not intentionally share, sell, or rent individual personal information associated with the requestor with anyone without your consent.
+To grant consent please contact us via our support page (insert link) to set up a user account for our service.
+You can then provide consent via account options.